ocastilloreyes/petgem/doc/source/Manual.rst

   1800.
 1750. 	  -990
   1850.
 1750. 	  -990

-In summary, for a general 3D CSEM survey, the ``kernel.py`` script follows the next work-flow:
+In summary, for a general 3D CSEM/MT survey, the ``kernel.py`` script follows the next work-flow:

 #. ``kernel.py`` reads a ``params.yaml``
 #.
 Following the contents of the ``params.yaml``, a problem instance is created
 #.
 Runs the data preprocessing
 #.
-The problem sets up its domain, sub-domains, source, solver.
+The problem sets up its domain, sub-domains, source-type, solver.
 This stage include the computation of the main data structures
 #.
 Parallel assembling of :math:`Ax=b`.
 #.
 The solution is obtained in parallel by calling a ``ksp()`` `PETSc <https://www.mcs.anl.gov/petsc/>`__ object.
 #.
 Interpolation of electromagnetic (electric and magnetic) responses and post-processing parallel stage
 #.
 Finally the solution can be stored by calling ``solver.postprocess()`` method.
 Current version support `h5py <https://pypi.org/project/h5py/>`__ format.

-Based on previous work-flow, any 3D CSEM modelling requires the following input files:
+Based on previous work-flow, any 3D CSEM/MT modelling requires the following input files:

 #.
-A mesh file (current version supports mesh files in MSH ASCII format v2 from `Gmsh <http://gmsh.info/>`__)
+A mesh file (current version supports mesh files from `Gmsh <http://gmsh.info/>`__)
 #.
 A conductivity model associated with the materials defined in the mesh file
 #.
 A list of receivers positions in hdf5 format for the electric responses post-processing
 #.
-A ``params.yanl`` file where are defined the 3D CSEM parameters
+A ``params.yaml`` file where are defined the 3D CSEM/MT parameters
 #.
 A ``petsc.opts`` file where are defined options for `PETSc <https://www.mcs.anl.gov/petsc/>`__ solvers

 During the preprocessing stage, the ``kernel.py`` generates the mesh file (`Gmsh <http://gmsh.info/>`__ format) with its